KinkyMakers/OSSM-hardware/README.md

 # OSSM - Open Source Sex Machine
 OSSM (pronounced like "Awesome") is a user friendly every day sex machine for the people.

 This project aims to help people curious about sex machines explore their interest.
-A second objective is optionally learning how mechanics, electronics, physics and computing are involved in youe sexual pleasure.
+A second objective is optionally learning how mechanics, electronics, physics and computing are involved in your sexual pleasure.

 Please note that this is a _work in progress_ and we have attempted to keep compatibility with the current BOM going forward, but it's not guaranteed.